IBM-Cloud/feedbackapp-ionic-cloudant/README.md

 # Ionic-Cloudant-FeedbackApp
 An Ionic feedback app using Cloudant NoSQL service on IBM Bluemix.
 An esay to deploy mobile app for receiving feedback at Meetups, Events etc.,

+Cloudant is the distributed database as a service (DBaaS) built from the ground up to deliver fast-growing application data to the edge.

-Runs on iOS and Android | Ionic Version 1.7.13
+The App Runs on iOS and Android and build using **Ionic Version 1.7.13**

 <strong>iOS:</strong>
 <p align="center">